Lego

 2. Hazard Identification

-The following hazards have been identified for cycling on the Isle of Cumbrae:
+The key hazards for cycling on the Isle of Cumbrae are as follows:

 3. Risk Assessment and Control Measures